myashchenko/jsonverifier/README.md

 # JSON verifier

-The rule which help to verify JSON returned by REST services (Spring, JAX-RS, etc).
+The rule which helps to verify JSON returned by REST services (Spring, JAX-RS, etc).
 Just put *.json file to json/TestClassName/testMethodName/ directory and the rule will compare response of the service to this file.